phara0n/ecar-project/docs/checkpoint.md

 ## Issues to Address

-- Implement Swagger/OpenAPI documentation
-- Configure `/api/docs/` endpoint
+- Add detailed docstrings to remaining viewsets
 - Review security settings for production deployment
 - Evaluate need for additional caching
 - Plan for frontend component structure

 ---

 Excellent progress today!
-We resolved the django-filter configuration issue and ensured the Django admin interface is fully functional with filtering capabilities.
-Tomorrow we'll focus on implementing the API documentation system and beginning frontend development.
+We've successfully implemented Swagger/OpenAPI documentation for the API and made it accessible through both Swagger UI and ReDoc interfaces.
+The API documentation now provides interactive testing capabilities and detailed information about available endpoints.
+Tomorrow we'll focus on beginning frontend development and enhancing API testing.